On Clarity in Performance Reporting

 Performance conversations, decisions, and agreed responses.

-The reporting cycle does not redefine performance.
+The execution cycle does not redefine performance.

 It operationalises what has already been defined.